anywhichway/joex/README.md

 *.min()* - Returns the max value in the array.

 *.sum(filter)* - Returns the avg value of numeric values or items coerceable into numerics (e.g. Date, Time) in the array.
-Non-numeric values are ignored unless *all* is a function and returns a numeric when called with a value.
-In which case, the numeric is added to the sum.
-If it returns a non-numeric, the value is ignored.
+Non-numeric values are ignored unless *all* is a function and returns a numeric when called with a value; in which case, the numeric is added to the sum.
+If the function returns a non-numeric, the value is ignored.

 ### Date